-The German Government established the German Program for Transatlantic Encounters to be financed from the ERP Special Fund provided by the Federal Ministry of Economics and Energy (BMWi) in 1997.
+The German Government established the German Program for Transatlantic Encounters to be financed from the ERP Special Fund provided by the Federal Ministry for Economic Affairs and Climate Action (BMWK) in 1997.
 Its purpose is to keep the memory of George C. Marshall alive and foster transatlantic partnership in line with his wishes.

 Financial support is given to German-American cultural, educational, scientific and business projects seeking to encourage “human encounters.”

 In particular, the projects should be aimed at: